Charcot-Marie-Tooth Disease Overview

 The pattern of inheritance varies with the type of Charcot-Marie-Tooth disease.
 CMT1, most cases of CMT2, and most intermediate forms are inherited in an autosomal dominant pattern.
 This pattern of inheritance means that one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one affected parent.
 Each of the children of an affected parent has a 50 percent chance of inheriting the disorder.

 Michael Shy is a Neurologist in Iowa City, Iowa.
-Shy has been practicing medicine for over 44 years and is rated as an Elite expert by MediFind in the treatment of Charcot-Marie-Tooth Disease.
-He is also highly rated in 25 other conditions, according to our data.
-His top areas of expertise are Charcot-Marie-Tooth Disease, Sensorimotor Polyneuropathy, Hereditary Sensory Neuropathy Type 1 (HSN1), and Peripheral Neuropathy.
-He is licensed to treat patients in Michigan and Iowa.
-Shy is currently accepting new patients.
+Dr. Shy is rated as an Elite provider by MediFind in the treatment of Charcot-Marie-Tooth Disease.
+His top areas of expertise are Charcot-Marie-Tooth Disease, Hereditary Sensory Neuropathy Type 1 (HSN1), Sensorimotor Polyneuropathy, and Andermann Syndrome.
+Dr. Shy is currently accepting new patients.

-Davide Pareyson practices in Milan, Italy.
-Pareyson is rated as an Elite expert by MediFind in the treatment of Charcot-Marie-Tooth Disease.
-He is also highly rated in 35 other conditions, according to our data.
+Davide Pareyson practices in London, United Kingdom.
+Mr. Pareyson is rated as an Elite expert by MediFind in the treatment of Charcot-Marie-Tooth Disease.
 His top areas of expertise are Charcot-Marie-Tooth Disease, CACH Syndrome, Spinal and Bulbar Muscular Atrophy, and Adrenoleukodystrophy (ALD).